I drew Eddy in a Moleskine sketchbook with a variety of Bic Cristal and Bic 4-way multicolour ballpoint pens.

-I drew Maria’s portrait in my tiny Moleskine sketchbook with Bic and Paperchase multicolour ballpoint pens.
+I drew Alyssa in a Moleskine sketchbook with Bic ballpoint pens.

-I drew Ahmed’s portrait in my tiny pocket Moleskine with a range of Bic multicolour ballpoint pens.
+I drew Rim in an A5 Moleskine sketchbook with 3 Bic multicolour ballpoint pens.

 More ballpoint practice with this portrait of Sktchy muse Joseph in my tiny Moleskine sketchbook using a range of Bic multicolour ballpoints.